Home » Earn More » Side Hustle » 16 At Home eCommerce Business Ideas

 Even digital subscriptions are popular, with 85% of American households subscribing to at least one video subscription service.

-We mentioned meal kits in the list above, but if you know how to cook using specialized ingredients (or work with a chef who does), you can offer your meal delivery service that caters to a particular audience.
+We mentioned meal kits in the list above, but if you know how to cook using specialized ingredients (or work with a chef who does), you can offer a meal delivery service catering to a particular audience.

 13. Custom Swag